THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 You’re a high-capacity human who has been asked to carry too much meaning, worth, and safety in one place.

-You care deeply — about your patients, your work, your integrity.
+You care deeply about your patients, work, and integrity.

 You also care about your people at home.
-About being present.
-About having a life that doesn’t disappear the moment you leave the hospital.
+About being present and having a life that doesn’t disappear the moment you leave the hospital.

 You don’t want to stop being excellent.